How is the course structured?

 The content on this page was translated automatically.

-The Master's degree course in Industrial Engineering comprises four semesters (120 credits).
-The special feature: Students can design their studies individually.
-In addition to further deepening their mathematical knowledge, there is a wide range of choices in both the business and technical fields.
+The master’s program in Industrial Engineering spans four semesters (120 credits).
+What makes it unique is that students can tailor their course of study to their individual needs.
+In addition to further deepening their mathematical knowledge, students have a wide range of options in both the economic and technical fields.

-In the technical area, modules worth 30 credits can be selected from the following areas:
+In the technical field, students can select modules totaling 30 credits from the following areas:

 - Civil Engineering